pdebuyl-lab/RMPCDMD/doc/tutorial.rst

 Tutorial
 ========

 This tutorial introduces the reader to particle-based simulations of nanomotors.
-The main simulation method consists of a coupled scheme consisting of Multiparticle Collision Dynamics (MPCD), for the fluid, and Molecular Dynamics (MD), for the motor.
+The main simulation method consists of a coupled scheme of Multiparticle Collision Dynamics (MPCD), for the fluid, and Molecular Dynamics (MD), for the motor.
 Chemical activity is introduced in the fluid via a surface-induced catalytic effect and bulk kinetics.
-This tutorial relies on the open-source software .

 Introduction
 ------------